What is a Home Warranty? Understanding How It Works (Example Included)

 What’s the difference between a home warranty and homeowners insurance?

 A homeowners insurance policy is something you buy from an insurance company.
 Whereas home warranty is a service contract by a warranty service provider.

 Homeowners insurance covers the cost of losses arising from damage due to external forces like weather, fire, floods and earthquakes.
 It also covers damages caused by human factors like burglary, vandalism and arson.
 Your homeowners insurance will pay for repairs to the whole or a part of your home due to these factors, including costs related to replacing or rebuilding.

-A home warranty, on the other hand, covers the cost of maintenance, repair and replacement of major appliances and home systems like refrigerators, dishwashers, electrical systems, plumbing systems and so on.
+A home warranty, on the other hand, covers the cost of repair and replacement of major appliances and home systems like refrigerators, dishwashers, electrical systems, plumbing systems and so on.
 The precise coverage details in the case of both homeowners insurance and home warranty contracts depend on the type of plan and the extent of standard and optional coverage purchased by individual homeowners.

 Do home warranties cover existing problems?

-The short answer in most cases is no. However, service providers like Cinch will cover pre-existing conditions that could not be detected with a visual inspection or mechanical testing at the time of purchase.
+The short answer in most cases is no. However, service providers like Cinch will cover unknown pre-existing conditions that could not be detected with a visual inspection or mechanical testing at the time of purchase.

 How long does a home warranty typically last?

-Learn more about why so many people choose Cinch home warranties
+Why so many people choose Cinch home warranties

 So, get ready to forget hefty repair or replacement bills when you sign up for a Cinch Home Services warranty.
 Our plans provide you with comprehensive coverage of major home appliances and built-in home systems.
 Or you can choose our home protection plan that gives you complete coverage of all vital assets in your home.
 Sign up for the Cinch experience by getting an instant quote today.